Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 ## Step 1: Create a bulk import folder on your server

-In this guide, we will be importing from a folder named `bulk-import`, and importing it to a feed we have created named `nuget`.
+In this guide, we will be importing from a folder named "bulk-import", and importing it to a feed we have created named `Nuget`.

 On our server, we need to start by navigating to our drive and selecting a folder for the bulk import process.
 This can be an existing folder, or a new one.